Suguru Egawa: High school career

 Egawa entered Sakushin Gakuin High School.
 In his high school career, he recorded two perfect games, nine no-hitters, 20 shutouts, and 30 complete games in 44 games pitched.
 He closed out his high school career with an earned run average of 0.41, which was significantly lower than Daisuke Matsuzaka (1.12) and Masahiro Tanaka (1.31).
 In the spring of 1973, he set a still-standing record of 60 strikeouts in National High School Baseball Invitational Tournament.
-He was nicknamed "The Monster", a nickname that Matsuzaka later received as well.
+He was nicknamed "The Monster", a nickname that Matsuzaka (and to a lesser extent Rōki Sasaki) later received as well.
 However, he was different from Matsuzaka in not having strong teammates.
 His team had never won the championship at the Koshien Stadium.

 College career

 At Hosei University, Egawa was also a dominant pitcher, setting a number of school records.

 Professional career

+Egawa was drafted by the Crown Lighter Lions in 1977, but turned down the team's offer because he wanted only to play for the Yomiuri Giants, and that "Kyushu was too far away, and I don't like flying", as he had developed acrophobia as a kid nearly falling off a cliff.
+Instead, he went to Los Angeles, attended University of Southern California, and worked with USC baseball pitching coach Rod Dedeaux, while also learning English with future NPB player Chris Smith.

+After the Fukuoka Baseball Corporation sold the Lions to Seibu, then moved them to Tokorozawa, representatives began contacting Egawa to try and get him to sign.
+While Tokorozawa was in Kanto, because the Lions were a Pacific League team (as Egawa only wanted to play in Kanto and in the Central League), he denied the contract.
+However, Seibu representatives were so persistent, Egawa's handler tried to issue a restraining order against them to avoid them contacting him.
+This was later thrown out by a judge in Los Angeles court, as Seibu had a legitimate reason to contact Egawa, which ended up having one big consequence for Seibu.
+As it turned out, his handler was a board member of Mitsubishi of America, so because of that, Seibu had to cut ties with Mitsubishi as a whole, which meant removing Mitsubishi products from Seibu's Sogo stores, and selling off all buses made by Mitsubishi in their bus line.
+Relations between both companies was only restored in the 2000s after Yoshiaki Tsutsumi stepped down after he was convicted for insider trading and arrested.